dedunu/tech/_posts/2012-09-24-updating-from-other-tables.md

 ---
 layout: post
-title: Updating from other Tables
+title: "Updating from other Tables"
 ---

 If you want to synchronize data from another table only for once, you can use this way.
 When you are going to update from another table don’t forget to give a condition.